shizhediao/R-Tuning/README.md

 # <img src="./figures/icon.png" alt="image" width="60" height="auto">  R-Tuning: Teaching Large Language Models to Say 'I Don't Know'

+🏆 R-Tuning receives the **Outstanding Paper Award** at **NAACL 2024**. 🎉

-This is the official repo for the NAACL 2024 paper [R-Tuning: Instructing Large Language Models to Say 'I Don't Know'](https://arxiv.org/abs/2311.09677)
+This is the official repo for the NAACL 2024 paper [R-Tuning: Instructing Large Language Models to Say 'I Don't Know'](https://arxiv.org/abs/2311.09677).

 ## Introduction
 A predominant issue of Large language models (LLMs) is the propensity to generate non-existent facts, a concern termed *hallucination*.